Dog Teeth Cleaning: Who Should Do It?

 For example, a finger brush generally works best for large breeds like Labrador Retrievers, while some small brushes with handles may work better for small and miniature breed dogs.
 You may need to experiment to find out what works best for you and your pup.

-How to Know You Did A Good Job
+How to Know You Did a Good Job

 You can generally tell if you did a good job brushing your dog’s teeth by looking carefully at the color of the teeth and the gum line.
 Teeth should look white and have minimal pigmentation or build-up of discoloration and tartar.
 Gums should have a pinkish hue that lightens slightly when pressure is applied.